new StopWatch(autoStartopt)

 # pause() → {this}

-Captures the partial duration, updates the accumulator, and keeps the stopwatch ready to resume later.
+This method captures the partial duration, updates the accumulator, and keeps the stopwatch ready to resume later.

-Pauses timing and accumulates elapsed milliseconds.
+Pauses timing and accumulates the elapsed milliseconds.

-View Source time.ts, line 260
+View Source time.ts, line 262

-Fluent reference to the stopwatch.
+A fluent reference to the stopwatch.

 this